swiftsimio.visualisation.slice module

 See also

-Creates a 3D voxel grid from a SWIFT dataset
+Creates a 3D voxel grid from a particle dataset.

 Parameters:

-• resolution (int) – Specifies size of return array
+• resolution (int) – Specifies size of return np.array.

 • project (str, optional) – Data field to be projected.
 Default is mass.
-If None then simply count number of particles
+If None then simply count number of particles.
+The result is comoving if this is comoving, else it is physical.

-• parallel (bool, optional) – used to determine if we will create the image in parallel.
+• parallel (bool) – Used to determine if we will create the image in parallel.
 This defaults to False, but can speed up the creation of large images significantly at the cost of increased memory usage.

-• rotation_matrix (np.array, optional) – Rotation matrix (3x3) that describes the rotation of the box around rotation_center.
+• rotation_matrix (np.ndarray, optional) – Rotation matrix (3x3) that describes the rotation of the box around rotation_center.
 In the default case, this provides a slice perpendicular to the z axis.

-• rotation_center (np.array, optional) – Center of the rotation.
+• rotation_center (cosmo_array, optional) – Center of the rotation.
 If you are trying to rotate around a galaxy, this should be the most bound particle.

 [x_min, x_max, y_min, y_max]